-If your heating system is more than 15 years old it might be worth investing in a new one.
+If your compost pile is attracting unwanted critters, don’t give up.
+Build a barrier out of chicken wire around your composter.
 To view more tips, click here.
 To subscribe to our Tip of the Day RSS feed, click here.

 Attract Maine’s tiniest bird, the Ruby-throated Hummingbird, by purchasing a feeder at your local hardware store or garden shop.
 Wash it with warm soapy water and rinse it well, then fill with a combo of one part sugar and four parts boiling water (red food dye unnecessary).
 Let cool before filling feeder.
 Refrigerate extra nectar… Continue Reading

 Not ready to give up that cheeseburger?
 Choose grass-fed beef, which has a lower impact on the environment.
 Most U.S. beef cows are fed grains that require a lot energy to produce and are not natural feed for cows.
 Grass-fed cattle eat grass, and do so in tune with the seasons, giving biodiversity a better… Continue Reading

 By Harry Sanborn, Special to the BDN Bangor Daily News op-ed Tens of thousands of tons of municipal solid waste from all over eastern Maine are now heading directly to landfills.
 This is a monumental tragedy for Maine’s environment, and it is sad that state officials charged with protecting Maine’s environment seem to be looking… Continue Reading

 Replace your old mercury-containing thermostat and bring it to a hardware store for a $5 coupon.
 Mercury that ends up in the environment threatens wildlife and people.
 This recycling program has been in place since 2006 and has kept more than 300 pounds of toxic mercury out of Maine’s environment.
 To view more tips, click… Continue Reading